 What is a Geothermal Technician?

-Geothermal energy is energy that is created in the earth in the form of heat.
+Geothermal energy is created in the Earth in the form of heat.
 It is produced in the deep layers of our planet and is released on the surface.
 However, in certain places such as geothermal wells or geysers, the amount of released geothermal energy is especially high.
 Steam or hot water can be harnessed and used to produce electricity or as a commercial or residential heating source, which provides an excellent environmentally friendly alternative to burning fossil fuels.
-In the places where geothermal energy may be collected and transformed into useful energy, there are less costs to heat industrial facilities or homes, and there is a lower level of air pollution and lower emission of greenhouse gases.

-Geothermal technicians are individuals who operate, maintain or repair geothermal power plants and commercial and residential geothermal heating installations.
-Their task is to monitor the processes that lead to electricity and heat production and intervene when adjustments of parameters or equipment repair is necessary.
-They participate in the initial installation, testing and maintenance of geothermal equipment and make sure that safety regulations are followed properly.
-If used appropriately, geothermal energy utilization can lead to significant savings by reducing the reliance on burning fuel.
+Geothermal technicians operate, maintain or repair geothermal power plants and commercial and residential geothermal heating installations.
+Their task is to monitor the processes that lead to electricity and heat production and intervene when adjustments or equipment repair is necessary.

 What does a Geothermal Technician do?